 In Heston's famous Flaming Sorbet dish, the waiter pours a mixture of warm water and a specially designed scent over a block of dry ice at the table, dispersing smells of wood smoke, wood paneling and old leather to mingle with the sorbet’s flavors and aromas.

-Molecular gastronomy Chef Grant Achatz has used the dry ice “vapor” to evoke the fall season.
+In another example, molecular gastronomy chefs have used the dry ice “vapor” to evoke the fall season.
 A bowl with dry ice and fall ingredients such as pumpkin, apple and hay is placed on the table to enhance and complement a dish.

 We used this aromatization technique in a great morel mushroom dish.
 Get "Stuffed Morels, Thyme Air, Port Gel, Oak Moss Dry Ice Vapor" recipe here.

 Safety: read Safe Handling of Dry Ice before handling dry ice.